primer/octicons/lib/octicons_node/README.md

 octicons.x.toSVG({ "width": 45 })
 // <svg version="1.1" width="45" height="60" viewBox="0 0 12 16" class="octicon octicon-x" aria-hidden="true"><path d="M7.48 8l3.75 3.75-1.48 1.48L6 9.48l-3.75 3.75-1.48-1.48L4.52 8 .77 4.25l1.48-1.48L6 6.52l3.75-3.75 1.48 1.48z"/></svg>
 ```

-### Ruby

-If your environment is Ruby on Rails, we have an [octicons_helper](https://github.com/primer/octicons_helper) gem available that renders SVG in your page.
-The octicons_helper uses the [octicons_gem](https://github.com/primer/octicons_gem) to do the computing and reading of the SVG files.

-### Jekyll

-For jekyll, there's a [jekyll-octicons](https://github.com/primer/jekyll-octicons) plugin available.
-This works exactly like the octicons_helper.

-## Changing, adding, or deleting icons

-1. Open the [Sketch document][sketch-document] in `lib/`.
-Each icon exists as an artboard within our master Sketch document.
-If you’re adding an icon, duplicate one of the artboards and add your shapes to it.
-Be sure to give your artboard a name that makes sense.
-2. Once you’re happy with your icon set, choose File > Export…
-3. Choose all the artboards you’d like to export and then press “Export”
-4. Export to `lib/svg/`

-You’ll next need to build your Octicons.

-## Building Octicons

-All the files you need will be in the `build/` directory already, but if you’ve made changes to the `lib/` directory and need to regenerate, follow these steps:

-1. Open the Octicons directory in Terminal
-2. `npm install` to install all dependencies for the project.
-3. Run the command `npm run build`.
-This will run the grunt task to build the SVGs, placing them in the `build/` directory.

-## Publishing

-If you have access to publish this repository, these are the steps to publishing.
-If you need access, contact [#design-systems](https://github.slack.com/archives/design-systems).

-1. Update the [CHANGELOG.md](./CHANGELOG.md) with relevant version number and any updates made to the repository.
-2. `npm version <newversion>` Run [npm version](https://docs.npmjs.com/cli/version) inputing the relevant version type.
-The versioning is [semver](http://semver.org/), so version appropriately based on what has changed.
-3. `npm publish` This will publish the new version to npmjs.org
-4. `git push && git push --tags` Push all these changes to origin.

 ## License